 The Wakefield Doctrine proposes to describe personality on the basis of perception rather than the behavior that results (from perception).

 The three characteristic ways to perceive the world are identified as: clarks, scotts and rogers.
 It is a given that we all start our lives with the potential to perceive the world as any of the three.
 However at some point in our early, early childhood we become predominantly a clark, a scott or a roger.
-Our ‘preferred bias’ in how we percieve the world at large becomes established.
+How we perceive the world around us becomes established, we establish our personal reality, our predominant worldview.

 We become clarks, scotts or rogers.